 According to the Insurance Institute for Highway Safety (IIHS) and the Highway Loss Data Institute (HLDI), teen drivers are three times more likely to be involved in a fatal crash, per mile driven, than any other age group.

-Indiana law prohibits drivers under the age of 18 from using cell phones or any type of electronic device behind the wheel—including hands-free devices—due to their inexperience and higher statistical probability of involvement in a car accident.
+Indiana law prohibits drivers under the age of 18 from using cell phones or any type of electronic device behind the wheel—including hands-free devices—due to their inexperience and higher statistical probability of being involved in a car accident.

 Texting and Driving: Not an Option